Abstract

 The HTTP POST can be used to create a new resource in a container or add information to existing resources (but not remove resources or its contents) with either acl:Append or acl:Write.

-As the processing of HTTP PATCH method requests depends on the request semantics and content, acl:Append can allow requests using SPARQL 1.1 Update’s [SPARQL11-UPDATE] INSERT DATA operation but not DELETE DATA, whereas acl:Write would allow both operations.
+As the processing of HTTP PATCH method request depends on the request semantics and content, acl:Append can allow requests to insert but not delete operations, whereas acl:Write would allow both operations.
+To create a new resource, acl:Append or acl:Write access mode to the container is additionally required.

 As the HTTP DELETE method requests to remove a resource, the acl:Write access mode would be required.